Need to talk? Call 1800 882 436.

 2 to 4 years

-At this age the best way for your child to learn is by spending time with you, telling stories, and teaching them how to look after themselves by putting on their own clothes and helping to prepare food.
+At this age the best way for your child to learn is by spending time with you.
+You can tell them stories and teach them how to look after themselves by putting on their own clothes and helping to prepare food.

-They are also learning about feelings and can be distracted with play while they are learning how to identify when they are angry or upset, or have behaved the wrong way, and how to control themselves.
+They are also learning about feelings and can be distracted with play.
+They are learning to notice when they are angry or upset, or have behaved the wrong way, and how to control themselves.

 They enjoy activities like making home-made musical instruments, painting, mixing food and putting collages together.

-They are also learning how to solve problems and recognise when others are hurt or sad.
+They are also learning how to solve problems and to notice when others are hurt or sad.

 5 years

 They enjoy role-play games and making up their own stories.
-They like disguises and masks, and can pretend to be their favourite characters from what they have seen or read.
+They like dress-ups and masks, and can pretend to be their favourite characters from what they have seen or read.

-Outside games they enjoy at this age include playing in the garden, and learning about the natural environment and the stories of the land.
+Outside games they enjoy at this age include playing in the garden, learning about the natural environment and stories of the land.

 Learn more here about the development and quality assurance of healthdirect content.